-Causes of sleep paralysis identified by the Department of Respiratory and Critical Care Medicine & Sleep Disorders Unit at Singapore General Hospital.
+Causes of sleep paralysis identified by the Department of Respiratory and Critical Care Medicine & Sleep Disorders Unit at Singapore General Hospital (SGH).

-Approximately 6 - 7 percent of the population in Singapore have experienced sleep paralysis.
+Approximately 6-7 percent of Singapore's population have experienced sleep paralysis

 While some experience it once or twice in their lifetime, others may experience it regularly.
-The frightening condition, marked by breathlessness as well as the inability to move, scream or open your eyes while awake in bed, has been described across cultures worldwide.
+The frightening condition, marked by breathlessness as well as the inability to move, scream or open your eyes while awake in bed, has been experienced and described worldwide.

 “Knowing what triggers sleep paralysis and understanding how our sleep cycle works can reframe the experience and melt away the fear and terror associated with it,” says